mozilla/fjord/docs/conventions.rst

 In Python::

-    from tower import ugettext as _, ugettext_lazy as _lazy
+    from django.utils.translation import ugettext as _, ugettext_lazy as _lazy

     yodawg = _lazy('The Internet')